Local Optimality of Dictator Functions with Applications to Courtade--Kumar and Li--M\'edard Conjectures: Preliminaries

 and its smooth version

-where the supremum in \eqref{eq:concentration} is over all measurable $\phi:\mathcal{X}\to[0,1]$.
+where the suprema in \eqref{eq:concentration} are over all measurable $\phi:\mathcal{X}\to[0,1]$.
 By the Neyman--Pearson lemma, this concentration spectrum completely characterizes the optimal tradeoff between two types of errors in the hypothesis testing between two probability measures $\mu_{f}$ and $\mu$.
 It is known that (see, e.g., \cite{yu2022theentro})

 where $\conc g$ denotes the upper concave envelope of a function $g$.